is served by the Cumbria

 FHS Publications including many transcriptions for the 1851

 (CWAAS) has listing of its publications

-and the contents (1997-) for its invaluable transactions.
+and its invaluable transactions.

 following books (record transcriptions) have been digitised on British

 Later Records relating to North Westmorland or the Barony of Appleby

 and has a wealth of information for North